-From continuing operations Siemens Nederland N.V. closed the year with revenue of EUR 505.4 million (2020: EUR 442.5 million), which represents an increase of 14% compared to last year.
-Both, our Smart Infrastructure business (SI) and our Digital Industries business (DI) did grow considerably in fiscal year 2021 - also driven by successes in their export businesses (e.g. data centers and cranes).
-Profit from continuing operations after tax increased significant to EUR 28.2 (2020: EUR 24.9 million).
+Siemens Nederland N.V. closed the year with revenue of EUR 536.9 million (2021: EUR 505.4 million), which represents an increase of 6% compared to last year and an operating profit margin of around 8%.
+Both our Smart Infrastructure business (SI) and our Digital Industries business (DI) grew in fiscal year 2022 - also driven by successes in their export businesses (e.g. data centers and cranes).
+Profit after tax increased to EUR 30.3 (2021: EUR 28.2 million).
+Total assets increased slightly by 3% (EUR 9.3 million) compared to prior year, which was mainly driven by an increase in receivables and prepayments following the growth of business, while non-current assets (right-of-use assets/ financial assets) reduced considerably.

-Total assets decreased slightly by EUR 6.7 million compared to prior year, which is mainly driven by depreciation of assets and reduction of the tax receivable.
-The solvency ratio, defined as equity / total assets, at 30 September 2021 remains very strong at 49.1% (2020: 47.5%) (before profit distribution).
-Siemens Nederland N.V. intends to distribute annual profit of 28.2 million for fiscal 2021 as a dividend.
-No major changes in the funding structure of the company are expected next year.
-During the reporting period no major investments and Research & Development activities were performed within the company.
+The solvency ratio, defined as equity / total assets, at 30 September 2022 remains very strong at 48.2% (2021: 49.1%) before profit distribution.
+Siemens Nederland N.V. intends to distribute its annual profit of EUR 30.3 million for fiscal 2022 as a dividend.
+No major changes in the funding structure of the Company are expected next year.
+During the reporting period no major investments and Research & Development activities were performed within the Company.